tinmegali/MCipher/readme.md

 - [ ] Provide link to download from jCenter.
 - [ ] Automatically check the size of the encryption data, using `encryptLarge` only when necessary.
 - [ ] Use random property while generating the Key.
+- [ ] Give the possibility to customize the algorithm, provider and transformation.